 Understand WHY you need to get financially organized

-If you are trying to create a budget without understanding why you need to get financially organized it will be much harder to stick with it.
+If you are trying to create a budget without understanding why you need to get financially organized, it will be much harder to stick with it.

-The WHY behind financial organization is that it brings you a much longer-lasting peace and joy than living beyond your means.
+The WHY behind the financial organization is that it brings you a much longer-lasting peace and joy than living beyond your means.

 Organizing your finances, although painful in the beginning, gives you authority over your money and the self-confidence that comes from living responsibly and meeting your goals.